Rag0n/TaskBerserk/README.md

 # Changes
 ###### v0.0.5:
-Prototype with support of syncing task via [Inthe.am][intheam] API.
+Prototype with support of fetching task via [Inthe.am][intheam] API.
 App parses JSON into tasks and projects.

 # Licence
 TaskBerserk is released under MIT license.
 For details, see [LICENSE][license].